Growth Trends for Related Jobs

 The website of the Advisory Council on Underwater Archaeology notes that a limited number of institutions offered graduate programs in marine or underwater archaeology in 2013.
 Some institutions offer studies in marine archaeology or related fields even if they don’t offer an actual graduate degree.
 Each program may have a slightly different focus, such as North American archaeology, ancient history or a particular period in history, so do your research.
 Field work will be done at the university’s current sites, and some may offer better opportunities than others.

-2016 Salary Information for Anthropologists and Archeologists
+Anthropologists and Archeologists salary

 References